Program Income for Sponsored Agreements

 Who must comply?

-Responsibility for following these guidelines lies primarily with the Principal Investigator (PI) and his/her staff to anticipate and correctly record the receipt of program income as well as notify the Contracts and Grants Office immediately.
+Responsibility for following these guidelines lies primarily with the Principal Investigator (PI) and their staff to anticipate and correctly record the receipt of program income as well as notify the Contracts and Grants Office immediately.

 The University of Florida administration is responsible for guidance and training and for ensuring compliance through periodic internal and external audits.